Did you know… employee engagement is considered to be one of the most important factors when it comes to achieving overall business success?

 - My manager has shown a genuine interest in my career aspirations

-Ask your employees for feedback on leadership and management of the business
+Ask your employees for feedback on the leadership team and management of the business

 - My manager recognises my full potential and capitalises on my strengths

-- The leaders of my company really know what they’re doing
+- The leadership team of my company really know what they’re doing

 - My manager is a great role model for employees